about

 [01] what

-The engine is provider-agnostic: tasks, runs, judging, and aggregation work without any specific agent harness.
+The engine is provider-agnostic: tasks, runs, scoring, and aggregation work without any specific agent harness.
 The bundled --auto driver shells out to opencode today; replacing it with Claude Code, Aider, or anything that can take a prompt and write to a worktree is a single-module swap.
 Manual flow needs no driver at all.

 [02] why